 A harness is a simple retraining tool used to train puppies and adult dogs alike to walk beside you without pulling.
 Even if they pull, they can’t escape or out-maneuver you as they can with a simple collar.

 The reason for this is the construction of a harness.
 It lets you take control of a dog’s torso or front legs.
-They use this area for exerting max force, and when you have it under control, the dog can only try escaping, but it practically can’t.
+They use this area for exerting maximum force, and when you have it under control, the dog can only try escaping, but it practically can’t.

 Harnesses come in nylon, fabric, leather, or faux leather.
 Make sure the one you buy is not too hard to cause unnecessary discomfort for the dog.